tsdiokno/abl/content/tl/docs/nt/roma/roma-11.md

 [^24]: For if you were cut off from your native wild olive tree and against nature were grafted into a cultivated olive tree, how much more will these—the natural branches—be grafted into their own olive tree?

-[^25] Ayokong maging mga mangmang kayo sa misteryong ito, mga kapatid, para hindi tumaas ang tingin niyo sa inyong mga sarili: may bahagyang pinatigas ang puso ng Israel hanggang ang kabuuan ng mga Hentil ay dumating.
+[^25] Ayokong maging mga mangmang kayo sa palaisipan na ito, mga kapatid, para hindi tumaas ang tingin niyo sa inyong mga sarili: may bahagyang pagpapatgas ng puso na nangyayari sa Israel hanggang ang kabuuan ng mga Hentil ay dumating.

 [^25]: I don’t want you to be ignorant of this mystery, brothers and sisters, so that you will not be conceited: A partial hardening has come upon Israel until the fullness of the Gentiles has come in.

 [^26] Sa paraan na 'to, ang kabuuan ng Israel ay maliligtas, gaya ng nakasulat, Ang Tigapagligtas ay magmumula sa Zion;
   papaalisin niya ang pagkawalang-diyos ni Hakob.

 [^26]: And in this way all Israel will be saved, as it is written, The Deliverer will come from Zion;
   he will turn godlessness away from Jacob.

-[^27] At ito ang magiging kasunduan ko sa kanilan kapag tinanggal ko ang kanilang mga kasalanan.
+[^27] At ito ang magiging kasunduan ko sa kanila kapag tinanggal ko ang kanilang mga kasalanan.

 [^27]: And this will be my covenant with them when I take away their sins.

-[^28] Kung papag-usapan ang magandang balita, mga kalaban niyo sila para sa inyong ikabubuti, pero kung papag-usapan ang pagkilala, minahal sila dahil sa ating mga ama,
+[^28] Tungkol sa magandang balita, mga kalaban niyo sila para sa inyong ikabubuti, pero kung tungkol sa pagkilala, minahal sila dahil sa ating mga ama,

 [^28]: Regarding the gospel, they are enemies for your advantage, but regarding election, they are loved because of the patriarchs,